...

 • Subdomain: It's on the left side of the second-level domain and acts as an extension to the primary domain.
 A subdomain indicates a different section of the website, such as blog.website.com.

-• Domain Name: It's the central part of the URL structure, often the most memorable part as people typically use their personal or business names. (like collective, or goole).
+• Domain Name: It's the central part of the URL structure, often the most memorable part as people typically use their personal or business names, like collective in collective.domains.

 • Top-Level Domain (TLD): It's the URL ending located after the final dot (like .com or .domains).